stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### TIM

-Where is, where is this taking place?
+Where is this taking place?

 #### HELEN

-Ooh, in your pit, I think.
+Ooh.
+In your pit, I think.

 #### TIM